epiasini/FlowerTaskVertical/README.md

-# Flower task - horizontal task type
+# Flower task - vertical task type

 ## License
 This work is licensed under the [Creative Commons